 Recruitment for most employers is straightforward: you advertise, read through applications, invite the people you like in for an interview, think about it for a bit and then enter into negotiations with whoever you most want to employ.
 In education it’s different.
 Schools are weird.
-When I was told how school recruitment work on my PGCE I couldn’t believe it, “They do what?”
+When I was first told how school recruitment works on my PGCE I couldn’t believe it, “They do what?”

 For any non teachers, school recruitment works like this:

 - All candidates for the job are invited in to the school on the same day.

 - Candidates have to plan a lesson for a class they know almost nothing about beyond year group and ability.

 - The interview day typically consists of a tour of the school, being observed teaching a lesson, being interviewed by students, with a final formal interview.

 - The last interview question is always, “If you were offered the job would you accept it?”

 - The interviewing panel discuss who they want to appoint and, later the same day, contact the successful candidate who has to make an immediate decision.